pingcap/community/special-interest-groups/sig-scheduling/roles-and-organization-management.md

 ### Join

-The minimal requirement for contributors to join the Scheduling SIG is to have the **Active Contributor** community role in the PD repository.
+All contributors, active contributors, reviewers, and committers of PD can join the Scheduling SIG.

 ### Promotion